Skip to Main Content

 - Type(s) of recommended sources for supporting your research.
 Think about where you might need to look for the recommended sources.
 Some will be available through Owens Library, and some may be freely available on the Web.
 For more information see Deciding Where to Search.

 - Due date.
 This will help you determine when you need to start finding sources, reading and analyzing them, and developing your paper or project.
 Some assignments have different parts due at different times, so check all the due dates.

 - Length of the assignment.
 This will help you determine the scope of your topic.

 - Style and formatting information, such as font size, spacing, and citation style.
 This Cite Sources guide can help with this.

-Highlight or underline the elements that are key to understanding your assignment.
+Take notes on the elements that are key to understanding your assignment.
 If you cannot describe what your assignment is about to someone else, re-read the assignment sheet or talk with your instructor.